Xunliao Bay: Points of interest

-Queen of Heaven Palace is a leisure cultural scenic spot that combines sightseeing, catering, shopping and folk customs experiencing.
+The Queen of Heaven Palace is a leisure cultural scenic spot that combines sightseeing, catering, shopping and folk customs experiencing.
 Covering a floor space of about 55,120 square meters, of which about 28,882 square meters is used for the facilities such as palaces, catering and shopping services, bar street, and performance center, etc.

 The overall architectural style is based on the Lingnan Customs, such as the 9.9-meter-high honorific arch at the entrance of the commercial street, Lingnan cuisine restaurants, Lingnan craft shops and other stores on both sides of the street.
-A major reflection of Mazu (Chinese: 妈祖), Hakka and marine cultures lies in the construction of the Queen of Heaven Palace, which is located in the heart of the street.
+A major reflection of Mazu, Hakka and marine cultures lies in the construction of the Queen of Heaven Palace, which is located in the heart of the street.
 Inside the building, the largest Mazu statue of 5.3-meter height in Guangdong can be found, so does the bronze embossments of Hakka people's migration map.
 The first Mazu Culture Festival in Xunliao was held there in the year of 2012.